Choices for a more Strategic Europe

 AUTHOR: Linda Kalcher

 Implementing the European Green Deal has become the smartest economic and security choice.
-However, the current framework until 2030 doesn’t adequately address the magnitude of interconnected challenges the EU is facing: volatility of energy prices, industrial competition from the US and China as well as high import dependence on few fossil fuel exporters and China for key technologies.
+However, the current framework until 2030 does not adequately address the magnitude of interconnected challenges the European Union (EU) is facing: volatility of energy prices, industrial competition from the United States and China, and high import dependence on few fossil fuel exporters and China for key technologies.

 What are the strategic choices leaders need to discuss?